This chipotle lime sauce is sweet, sticky, and a little bit spicy! It's great for dipping or for drizzling over salad, chicken, or tacos.

 I’ve been making this chipotle lime sauce for years; it’s one of those recipes that I would always throw together last minute.
 After receiving a lot of compliments, I’ve taken the time to compile the recipe so I can share it with you all!

 The sauce is sweet and sticky; sometimes I refer to it as sweet chili sauce.
 Whatever you call it, it tastes great!

 This honey chipotle sauce pairs perfectly with almost any type of meat.
+I use it with these honey chipotle tenders..
 Use it as a dipping sauce for foods like these almond flour chicken tenders or serve it with this Greek yogurt marinated chicken.

 The sauce can also be brushed on meats and cooked for a few minutes which creates a sticky glaze.
 I love using it on these honey chipotle chicken wings!

 - The sauce takes under 5 minutes to prepare!
 This is no cooking involved.
 Purchase the adobo peppers which are already pureed to skip an extra step!